Sports Funding

 Evidencing Impact and Swimming Data 2020-2021

 The National Curriculum requires that children are confidently able to swim 25m by the end of KS2.
-Unfortunately, the Covid 19 pandemic has prevented swimming lessons taking place for the last four terms and so end of full Year 6 assessments were not possible.
-Following review of the cohort’s most recent assessments (Year 4) and parental questionnaires, the number of children at the standard (distance, range of strokes, self rescue) was 60%.
-Fully funded booster swimming lessons were offered to all 12 Year 6 children who had not met the required standard.
-These have taken place during the 2021 summer holiday and four children have participated, taking the percentage of children achieving the standard in distance, range of strokes and ability to perform safe self-rescue to 73.3%.
+Following review of the cohort’s most recent assessments (Year 6) and parental questionnaires, the number of children at the standard (distance, range of strokes, self rescue) was 83%.
+The percentage of children achieving the standard in distance, range of strokes and ability to perform safe self-rescue to 86%.

 Evidencing Impact and Swimming Data 2019-2020